Probing the Limits of Habitability: A Catalog of Rocky Exoplanets in the Habitable Zone: Results

-Plotting the minimum mass and the radius of all exoplanets versus their stellar irradiation shows dual peaks in the distribution of known exoplanets (see also Figure \ref{fig:Mass and Radius Hist}).
-Rocky exoplanets in the HZ are shown in solid colors and are found in the region of lower stellar incident irradiation in both plots.
-That region is generally populated by more massive and larger planets because those planets are easier to detect at larger orbital distances.

-Figure \ref{fig:Mass and Radius Hist} shows histograms for planetary minimum mass and radius, as well as $\bm{T}_\text{eff}$ for the rocky HZ exoplanet host stars compared to all exoplanet host stars.
-The full catalog of exoplanets is shown in gray, exoplanets in the empirical HZ in dark blue, rocky exoplanets in the HZ i) with nominal values in light blue and ii) when including measurement uncertainties in medium blue.
-Central values were used when placing each planet in a bin.

-The radius distribution of known exoplanets shows two peaks around 2.5\,$R_\oplus$ and 13\,$R_\oplus$; for rocky exoplanets in the HZ, the peak is around 1.5\,$R_\oplus$.
-The minimum mass distribution of known exoplanets shows two peaks around 9\,$M_\oplus$ and 300\,$M_\oplus$; for rocky exoplanets in the HZ, the peak is around 1\,$M_\oplus$.
-Host star temperatures for known exoplanets vary between 2566\,K and 7175\,K; for rocky exoplanets in the HZ, the peak is around 3300\,K, which reflects current observing capabilities because the contrast ratios for Earth-sized planets around small stars are higher, and orbital periods of planets in the HZ are shorter.
-The distribution of rocky exoplanets in the HZ is strongly influenced by the limited number of observations and detection bias and shows only a first indication of the underlying distribution.
+The bottom panels of Figure \ref{fig:demographics} show the radius distribution as well as the mass distribution of known exoplanets, showing patterns of planet demographics mixed with detection biases, like the broad transition zone between the mass of a mini-Neptune and a gas giant like Jupiter, the smaller number of exoplanets detected at larger orbital periods and lower masses and radius.
+Rocky exoplanets in the HZ are found in the region of lower stellar incident irradiation in both plots.
+Note that, especially, the distribution of rocky exoplanets in the HZ is still strongly influenced by the limited number of observations, and thus only shows a first indication of the underlying distribution.

-In the final list of 67 rocky exoplanets in the empirical HZ, 23 of the 52 host stars were missing stellar age estimates.
-Searching the literature, we updated the values for 10 stars with recent values from methods that provide improved estimates for the specific host star's stellar type (see discussion).
-We also added age estimates for 17 stars.
-6 host stars are still missing age estimates.
-Thus, the age estimates of 27 host stars are based on a literature search and differ from the NASA Exoplanet Archive's values \citep{Engle2023, Berger2020, Dreizler2020,Maldonado2020,Guillem2012,González-Álvarez2023, Dholakia2024, Gaidos2023, Schlieder2016, Torres2015, Torres2017,Morton2016,Armstrong2016,Jenkins2015,Borucki2013,Delrez2022, Fukui2022, Dransfield2024,Burgasser2017,Kossakowski2023}.